 The proposed organizational change will require minimal additional expenditures during implementation, such as internal and external signage, website updates, and marketing materials.
-It is anticipated that those expenditures will be absorbed within the existing financial resources available to the Volgenau School of Engineering, which will be appropriately allocated between the College of Engineering and Computing, the Volgenau School of Engineering, or Mason's TTIP allocated resources.
+It is anticipated that those expenditures will be absorbed within the existing financial resources available to the Volgenau School of Engineering, which will be appropriately allocated between the College of Engineering and Computing, the Volgenau School of Engineering, and the School of Computing, or Mason's TTIP allocated resources.
 No new resources will be requested from the Commonwealth to initiate or sustain the organizational changes.